behrahub/FashionMnist_API/README.md

 ## Considerations

 1) The solution won't work with a .h5 version of the model.
 The reason is due to incompatible nvedia drivers available through this version of the base docker image  (ubuntu:18.04).
+So instead it saves the checkpoint files so that when the container tries to load the image, keras framework has the parameters such as optimizer to recompile the model.
+This is very important.
 2) The solution doesn't have any unit testing or check built in.
 3) The solution uses flask's development web server which is not suitable for production purposes.
+4) The model has been trained with a subset of the original 60,000 images.
+This is to speed up local modal building process and also so that it does not hog up resources on your local machine.
+The model is still performant and has high accuracy.